 Hey guys, TJ Banski here!
 Coming at you from the Pacific Northwest!
 Going on adventures, eating good food, fitness and writing are my passions, so I figured why not blog about it and share my adventures.
 Life is amazing!
 Let’s go!

-To my family and close friends they call me TJ, Tess or Spit Fire.
+To my family and close friends, they call me TJ, Tess or Spit Fire.
 I Attended Tumwater High School home of the Thunderbirds and their great saying Ngunngu- “Never give up, never never give up” by Coach Ottan.
-At Tumwater I learned to harness my inner courage to stand out among the crowd.
-Not only was I one of the few minorities in my graduating class, I was in the top 5%.
+At Tumwater, I learned to harness my inner courage to stand out among the crowd.
+Not only was I one of the few minorities in my graduating class, but I was also in the top 5%.
 My friends would call me the social butterfly because I knew just about everyone and if I didn’t, I was gonna meet you one way other another.
 I learned from a young age that you treat others how you want to be treated and help out when you can.
 One of my good friends really wanted to get in touch with our school leadership I basically introduced her to the teacher who was in charge of that program.
 She flourished in the program and became one of the keynote speakers at our graduation.
 All she needed was to meet the right person and a little encouragement.
-She then returned the favor in asking me to come give advice to the freshman class upon graduating.
+She then returned the favor in asking me to come to give advice to the freshman class upon graduating.
 I spoke about encouraging one another.

 My friends often came to me for advice and encouragement when it came to talking about their dreams and goals.
-I never really knew the meaning of devils advocate of what could go wrong or what if this doesn’t work.
+I never really knew the meaning of a devil’s advocate of what could go wrong or what if this doesn’t work.
 I only knew to not sweat the small stuff and how to build someone up.
-Encouragement and compliments goes along away.
+Encouragement and compliments go along away.
 “Build up and not tear down.”
 Anytime I needed a little encouragement I watched a Jackie Chan or Jet Li movie.
 I wanted to be that physically fit and handle any situation that headed my way.
 “How are you able to keep positive even when bad things were happening?” my friends would ask me.
 “Sure, life is hard but you gotta keep kicking and you gotta keep smiling.”

 I was apart of committees and clubs at Tumwater high but one that stands out the most was being apart of the martial arts program Kims Taekwondo.
 I can remember my first time visiting the dojo.
 My aunt Shanna who had been going to the dojo for more than 6 months felt I should join.
-“Honey, You have alot of pent up energy,” she said.
+“Honey, You have a lot of pent up energy,” she said.
 “This will help.”
 I watched excitedly through the window in the hall as they did fighting forms, sparring and broke boards.
-The community and comrade I felt I could really be apart of.
+The community and comrade I felt I could really be a part of.
 They encouraged each other to keep on going even when the work out became more intense.
 One thing that really stood out the most was how the instructor taught what they had learned and lead by example.
 I made up my mind then there I wanted to become a black belt in Taekwondo.

 I learned to carry these teachings with me and apply them to areas of my life.
-Through practice, time and a great boost of self motivation I feel I have a pretty good handle on these aspects.
+Through practice, time and a great boost of self-motivation I feel I have a pretty good handle on these aspects.

 My quote I would leave you today is Live life with a kick and a smile.
 Keep kicking when life gets hard and why frown, when you can smile through it. -TJ Banski